 • 1,119 properties were sold by foreign owners, with a total value of $1.0 billion

-If you're a foreigner looking to buy in the land down under, it's worth speaking to a local professional who can help ensure you're getting a good deal and walk you through the process.
+For now, foreign investors can still pursue vacant land and newly purchased dwellings.
+If you're a foreigner looking to buy down under, it's worth speaking to a local professional who can help ensure you're getting a good deal and walk you through the process.

 Image by Tania Richardson via Unsplash